jdelezenne/Sonata/README.md

 # Sonata Engine
-Sonata Engine is a personal project that demonstrate how to write a Game Engine Runtime including fundamental features using multiple APIs.
+Sonata Engine is a personal project that demonstrate how to write a Game Engine Runtime.

+It includes fundamental features such as Reflection, Serialization, Forward Rendering, Phsycis and UI.

+The Runtime is implementation on multiple APIs for different systems.

 The Runtime provides a common set of features that are platform-independent.

-Plugins provide platform-specific and third-party implementations.
+Plugins provide platform-specific and third-party implementations (Direct3D, OpenGL, PhysX...).

 # Platforms
 * Windows
 * SDL